ing-bank/vscode-psl/README.md

 ```
 Here you can store a global array of configurations.
 Any project can read from this configuration.
 Use auto-complete and hover suggestions for hints about using the configuration file.

 Once the global configuration is saved, environments can be activated by using the `Configure Environments` button at the bottom.
-Note that multiple environments can be selected, allowing for simultaneous interaction with hosts.
+Multiple environments can be selected, allowing for simultaneous interactions with hosts.

 ## Features